containers/buildah/docs/buildah-copy.md

 !Help.doc
 ```

-Exclude all doc files except Help.doc from the image.
+Exclude all doc files except Help.doc when copying content into the container.

 This functionality is compatible with the handling of .dockerignore files described here: